soasme/webhook-enterprise/docs/getting-started.md

 ```

 Now we've started a target service.
 Then we add a target named "Flask App".
-It forwards messages from "Curl Example" to "Flask App" and sets the
+It sets the webhook url of "Flask App" to "http://127.0.0.1:5000/webhook" and
-webhook url of "Flask App" to "http://127.0.0.1:5000/webhook".
+forwards messages from "Curl Example" to "Flask App".

 ```bash
 $ webhook-cli target add --name='Flask App' --forward-name "Curl Example"